 Principal Guest Conductor

-Currently Principal Conductor of Cologne Chamber Orchestra, Christoph Poppen has been appointed Hong Kong Sinfonietta’s Principal Guest Conductor since 2015/2016 season.
-Also Artistic Director of the Marvão International Music Festival in Portugal which he founded in 2014, Poppen has invited the orchestra to perform at the Festival in July 2016.
+Currently Principal Conductor of Cologne Chamber Orchestra, Christoph Poppen has been appointed Hong Kong Sinfonietta’s Principal Guest Conductor since the 2015/2016 season.
+Also Artistic Director of the Marvão International Music Festival in Portugal which he founded in 2014, Poppen has invited the orchestra to perform at the Festival in 2016 and 2017.

 From the start of his conducting career, Poppen has established a reputation for his innovative programming and commitment to contemporary music.
 From 1995 to 2006, he was Artistic Director of Munich Chamber Orchestra, establishing the ensemble’s new profile in a short period of time.
 His distinctive programmes, often contrasting classical and contemporary styles with numerous commissioned works, were highly successful.
 In 2006, Poppen was appointed Music Director of Radio Symphony Orchestra Saarbrücken and was in charge of overseeing and artistically guiding the merger of his orchestra with Radio Orchestra Kaiserslautern.
 From 2007 until 2011, he was Music Director of the newly formed Deutsche Radio Philharmonie.